LucaIanniello/CI2024_lab0/irony.md

 What does a baby computer call its father?
 Data!

-I'm sorry for any person who will read this.
+I apologize to anyone who will read this.